thingsdb/ThingsDocs/v0/content/collection-api/return.md

 return(.artists, 0);
 ```

-Something like this will be returned. (the ID `#` might be different since this is auto generated)
+Something like this will be returned. (the Id `#` might be different since this is auto generated)

 ```json
 [